topimg

 Local African American History

 This history celebrates the richness of African American culture in the area known as the St. Joseph River Valley Region by highlighting historic places.
 These historic places remind us of the contributions made by African Americans to our community.
-Many buildings relating to African American history no longer exist.
+Many buildings related to African American history no longer exist.
 Yet, information about these places lives on through historic records, photographs and newspaper articles.
-Another resource for learning about the people who built the buildings and African American community is through stories their families share with us.
+Another resource for learning about the people who built the buildings and the African American community is through stories their families share with us.
 Many local African Americans have saved their family histories and have shared the information with the community by donating historical documents to The History Museum, local universities (Civil Rights Heritage Center), and local libraries.

 The Huggart Settlement

 Although many early records have been lost or are incomplete, it is known that African Americans were among the early residents of St. Joseph County.
 They, like their neighbors, were often farmers or small business owners.
 Many of them were free Black men and women, and not fugitive slaves.
-Historical records indicate that African Americans settled in St. Joseph County, Indiana, as the United States Government Land Office opened land sales in the early 1830s.
+Historical records show African Americans settled in St. Joseph County, Indiana, as the United States Government Land Office opened land sales in the early 1830s.

 Samuel Huggart was a free Black man from Montgomery County, Ohio.
 He applied for land in Union Township on September 11, 1834.
-Several years later he settled there with his family.
+Several years later, he settled there with his family.
 In 1860, another Black man by the name of Benjamin Bass bought property next to the Huggart’s farm.
 Mr. Bass also purchased land in other parts of St. Joseph County, Indiana, and in Cass County, Michigan.

-slide5A_solomon palmerThe settlement began with Samuel Huggart and was located within a mile radius of two known Underground Railroad stations, one of which was operated by Solomon Palmer, St. Joseph County’s foremost White abolitionist.
+The settlement began with Samuel Huggart and was within a mile radius of two known Underground Railroad stations, oneA black and white historical portrait of a stern-looking man with a beard and Civil War-era clothing. of which was operated by Solomon Palmer, St. Joseph County’s foremost white abolitionist.
 An abolitionist was a person who worked to end slavery.
 Mr. Palmer had a mill in the middle of a forest about 10 miles south of South Bend.
 Freedom seekers came to his mill to hide as they journeyed north.

 In 1861, Hardy Manual purchased land from Mr. Bass and built a log cabin home that still stands in Union Township.
 Prior to moving to the rural settlement, Mr. Manual was a carpenter in South Bend.
 The cabin’s double dovetail corner joints testify to his woodworking skills.